-If you love camping, you’re probably well-versed in the art of spending long nights in your tent, but if you don’t take proper care of it you can quickly end up with a faulty mess of sheets for shelter in no time.
+If you love camping, you’re probably well-versed in the art of spending long nights in your tent.
+But if you don’t take proper care of it, you can quickly end up with a faulty mess of a shelter.
 Damp, mould, broken poles, tears and other forms of physical damage are all commonplace, but if you follow this tent care guide, you’ll get as much use out of it as possible without it snapping after using it a few times.

 How to Clean a Tent

 The best way to prevent damage or wear-and-tear on your tent is to keep it clean when using it regularly.
-Make sure to take particular care of the inner tent, cleaning it out before packing it and wiping down any messes that can spread when the tent is packed.
-Make sure to thoroughly clean tent pegs by rinsing them in hot water, and it’s always a good idea to keep them in a separate bag within your tent bag.
+Make sure to take particular care of the inner section when you’re washing a tent, cleaning it out before packing it and wiping down any mess that might spread when the tent is packed.
+Make sure to thoroughly clean your tent pegs by rinsing them in hot water, and it’s always a good idea to keep them in a separate bag within your tent bag, too.

 While camping, make an effort to avoid tracking mud into the tent.
-Leave your walking boots by the door – this is particularly easy if you have a porch and if you have to take packs inside, it’s worth bringing a bin bag to sit them on.
+Leave your walking boots by the door – this is particularly easy if your tent has a porch and if you have to take packs inside, it’s worth bringing a bin bag to sit them on.
 If you find there’s mud or grit you want to clean, make sure you use a non-detergent soap as detergent encourages moisture to penetrate material which will spoil the tent’s waterproof properties.